-Any student desiring to change his or her class schedule must first obtain permission from the Academic Site Director.
+Any student desiring to change his or her class schedule must first obtain permission from the Academic Director, Site Director, or Head Teacher.
 Such permission is at the discretion of the school.
-Students on an F-1 visa must also contact the DSO in the event of any student status change such as withdrawal.
+Students on an F-1 visa must also contact the DSO in the event of any student status change.

-Appeals Procedures
+> Appeals Procedures

-Students who feel that they have been misplaced and/or their current program of study is not in line with their academic objectives may appeal to the Academic Site Director.
-In these cases, the Academic Site Director will speak with the instructor and student individually and make a decision as to the best course of action for the student.
+Students who feel that they have been misplaced and/or their current program of study is not in line with their academic objectives may appeal to the Site Director and/or the Academic Director.
+In these cases, the Site Director and/or Academic Director will speak with the instructor and student individually and make a decision as to the best course of action for the student.

-In order to ensure all students are making satisfactory progress, all students are limited to two academic sessions (36 weeks) in each level, except under legitimate mitigating circumstances to be explained to the P/DSO.
-Students who begin the level in any other week after the first day of each session will take the course until reaches the 18th week of the session is reached in order to be entitled to take the level exit exam.
+In order to ensure all students are making satisfactory progress, all students are limited to two academic sessions (36 weeks) in each level, except under legitimate mitigating circumstances to be explained to the P/DSO Students who begin the level in any other week after the first day of each session will take the course until reaches the 18th week of the session to be entitled to take the level exit exam.